RYANAIR SEP TRAFFIC GROWS 11% TO 13.1M CUSTOMERS

 - Ryanair traffic grew 6% to 12.6m customers with a 97% load factor

 - Lauda traffic was 0.5m customers with a 93% load factor

 - Two days of unnecessary pilot and cabin crew strikes (12 & 28 Sep) caused over 400 flight cancellations in September

 |Sep 17||Sep 18||Growth|

 Ryanair’s Kenny Jacobs said:

-“Ryanair’s July traffic grew by 4% to 13.1m customers, while our load factor remained strong at 97%, on the back of lower fares.
+“Ryanair’s September traffic (which includes Lauda traffic) grew by 11% to 13.1m customers, while our load factor was unchanged at 97%, on the back of lower fares.

 Regrettably, over 400 flights were cancelled in September because of two days of unnecessary pilot and cabin crew strikes in 5 countries, and repeated ATC staff shortages in the UK, Germany and France.

 During the entire month of September, while we cancelled just over 400 flights, we completed over 68,000 scheduled flights with more than 80% of these flights arriving on time, as Ryanair continues to deliver the lowest fares, with the best punctuality of any major EU airline.”